 + PRO: Easy to make friends

-South Africans are known to be some of the friendliest people in the world, so expats should have no problem making friends and finding help when they are lost in their new city.
-Many South Africans also enjoy being active, meaning there are tons of opportunities for expats to join local hiking, running or sports clubs.
+South Africans are known to be some of the friendliest people in the world, so you should have no problem making friends and finding help when they are lost in your city.
+Many South Africans also enjoy being active, meaning there are tons of opportunities to join local hiking, running or sports clubs.

 - CON: Very laid-back approach to time